sheikhloog123/Clone/README.md

 # Clone
-This tool is basically use for cloning and making files
+This tool is basically use for cloning and making files.